-The Reporters Committee for Freedom of the Press gained a reputation for agressive advocacy under director Jack Landau, who advocated "guerilla warfare" by reporters in defense of their First Amendment rights if more polite methods failed.
-Here, Landau, right, chats with lawyer E. Barrett Prettyman after Prettyman argued that judges are subjecting the press to "flagrantly unconstitutional" gag orders during an appearance before the the Supreme Court in Washington, D.C., April, 19, 1976.
-(AP Photo/Harvey Georges, used with permission from The Associated Press.)
+The Reporters Committee for Freedom of the Press (RCFP) has played an important role in most of the controversies over press freedom and freedom of information since its founding in 1970.
+The RCFP gained a reputation for agressive advocacy under director Jack Landau, who advocated "guerilla warfare" by reporters in defense of their First Amendment rights if more polite methods failed.
+Here, Landau, right, chats with lawyer E. Barrett Prettyman after Prettyman argued that judges are subjecting the press to "flagrantly unconstitutional" gag orders during an appearance before the the Supreme Court in 1976.
+(AP Photo/Harvey Georges, used with permission from the Associated Press)

 The Reporters Committee for Freedom of the Press (RCFP) has played an important role in most of the controversies over press freedom and freedom of information since its founding in 1970.